MicrosoftDocs/azure-dev-docs/articles/java/sdk/identity-service-principal-auth.md

 # Azure authentication with service principal

-This article looks at how the Azure Identity library supports Microsoft Entra ID token authentication via service principal.
+This article looks at how the Azure Identity library supports Microsoft Entra token authentication via service principal.
 This article covers the following subjects:

 * [Create a service principal with the Azure CLI](#create-a-service-principal-with-the-azure-cli)
 * [Client secret credential](#client-secret-credential)